d-gurgurov/Language-Reconstruction-LowRes-Languages/README.md

 | --------------- | ----- | ----- | ----- | ----- | ----- | ----- |
 | eng-mlt         | 45.36 | 34.14 | 33.92 | **34.15** | 34.11 | **34.73** |

+- Conclusion so far: when using the reconstructed data instead of synthetic data, the performance is better, and it is reaching, or identical to, the performance of the model trained only on the original parallel corpus.

 ### Schematics
 <div align="center">